 With its powerful, Canadian-made, 1,200 shaft horsepower Pratt & Whitney Turbo-Prop PT6 engine, the Artemis UAS is capable of speeds, climb rates, and altitudes that are unmatched in the Medium Altitude Long Endurance (MALE) category.
 Equipped with an anti-icing system and capable of altitudes greater than 45,000 feet, it is ideal for northern operations.

-MAS, located in Mirabel, Quebec has teamed with Israel Aerospace Industries (IAI) to offer IAI’s Heron TP aircraft for Canada’s RPAS (formerly JUSTAS) program.
-MAS and IAI, or Team Artemis, will adapt the Heron TP to meet specific and demanding Canadian requirements associated with very challenging geographic and environmental conditions, at which point the aircraft and Ground Control Station (GCS) will be known as the Artemis UAS.
+L3Harris’ division, located in Mirabel, Quebec has teamed with Israel Aerospace Industries (IAI) to offer IAI’s Heron TP aircraft for Canada’s RPAS (formerly JUSTAS) program.
+L3Harris and IAI, or Team Artemis, will adapt the Heron TP to meet specific and demanding Canadian requirements associated with very challenging geographic and environmental conditions, at which point the aircraft and Ground Control Station (GCS) will be known as the Artemis UAS.